 Chilly Autumn days are the perfect time for sticky gingerbread.
 The comfort of sweet, warming spice marries beautifully with a hot cup of tea, for a perfect afternoon pick-me-up.
 This recipe also has the benefit of being very simple, and if you prefer, or are short on time, you can skip the decoration altogether – the cake will still be delicious.
+See below for how to make it vegan, too.

 – 200g butter